SingleManTH/agiletoolkit.org/docs/architecture/mvc.md

 * Views are independent of each other and can be plugged together freely
 * Complex trees of Views are rendered automatically
 * View components are generic: plug in a Model and they will adapt to its data
-* Views can can be manuplated with JQuery programically through PHP
+* Views can can be manipulated with JQuery programically through PHP
 * You handle client-side events by writing server-side PHP
 * The built-in View components automate all the tiresome housekeeping issues such as the loading indicator, Json encoding, load-on-demand, dependencies, XSS avoidance and displaying user error messages
 * View components are easy to extend and customize